-At the forefront of the food revolution is Lisa Feria, the CEO of Stray Dog Capital, a mission-driven venture capital firm that is seeking to find viable alternatives to using animals in our supply chain.
+At the forefront of this food revolution is Lisa Feria, the CEO of Stray Dog Capital, a mission-driven venture capital firm that is seeking to find viable alternatives to using animals in our supply chain.
 As an early-stage investor, Stray Dog has backed some of the big players in the plant-based sector, including Beyond Meat.

 When the California-based company started trading last year on the Nasdaq, the shares surged 163% and it was valued at $3.77bn.
 It proves that investing in plant-based companies that are good for the planet can also be good for the wallet.